ameh01/Friday-Ameh-Matthew/Readme.md

 - Add or remove images from `assets/img/` directory as per your requirement.
 - Update the info of `projects` folder according to your need
 - Use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create your own website.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.
+- To deploy your website on github, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.

 ## Sections 📚
 ✔️ About\